FriendlyUser/chatgpt-blog-generator/output/books/done/projects_in_python/Prompts.md

 for each chapter rewrite with

 - src: "raw"
-  type: "# Introduction to Python"
+  type: "# Chapter 1: Introduction to Python"

 and each subsection is